Amber-Abuah/NEA-Project/README.md

 ![image123](https://user-images.githubusercontent.com/107321078/173202202-2fd2004c-82a3-413b-8c85-283dcfa550f3.png)

-Additionally along with the graph, the student also recieves written comments on their performance on each of the five areas.
+Additionally along with the graph, the student also receives written comments on their performance on each of the five areas.

 Line graphs are also generated where the student can see their statistics based on their number of correct answers and scores for all 5 subject areas.
-The Product Moment Correlation Coefficent formula is used to produce written feedback on whether the student's performance is gradually improving or worsening.
+The Product Moment Correlation Coefficient formula is used to produce written feedback on whether the student's performance is gradually improving or worsening.

 ![image66](https://user-images.githubusercontent.com/107321078/173202558-c7715967-5fbe-4974-9cc1-a97e6ed92358.png)

 ## Training
-Before playing the main game, the student has the oppurtunity to play a training game which informs them of the controls, how items work and how to answer the multiple choice questions.
+Before playing the main game, the student has the opportunity to play a training game which informs them of the controls, how items work and how to answer the multiple choice questions.
 ![Training Images](https://user-images.githubusercontent.com/107321078/174834003-fbee7d33-04ec-4993-8f09-10fdee8a1f6e.png)